firebase/geofire-js/README.md

 only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

-in its own format and its own location within your Firebase Realtime Database.
+GeoFire is designed as a lightweight add-on to Firebase.
+To keep things simple, GeoFire stores data in its own format and its own location within your Firebase Realtime Database.
 This allows your existing data format and Security Rules to remain unchanged while still providing you with an easy solution for geo queries.